Goblin Mountain by Kyes Peak via Storm Ridge + Quartz Creek / 鬼怪山

 Outro

-My goal was to see Kyes Peak up close, so we waited a while for the clouds to shift.
-But it didn’t happen until much later.
-After spending an hour chewing the fat, we left the peak.
-Meanwhile, my mind was on the annoying brush in the forest.
+I hoped to see Kyes Peak, so we waited for the clouds to shift.
+But that didn’t happen until later.
+After an hour of chewing the fat, we slowly descended the mountain.
+Meanwhile, I couldn’t shake the thought of returning through the annoying brush.

-As we went down the slopes, I kept thinking how helpful microspikes would’ve been.
-We made it back to the forest at dusk, with Mr. Cody leading us back to Quartz Creek with his sniffing power.
-Soon, we were at the car after moonrise.
+As we slowly dropped altitude, I wondered how helpful microspikes would’ve been on the slick slope.
+We returned to the trees at dusk as Mr. Cody led us back to Quartz Creek with his sniffing power.
+Before long, we were at the car after moonrise.

 Back to the ridge traverse